forcedotcom/cli/releasenotes/sf/README.md

     |`retrieve metadata` | `project retrieve start`|No new flags.|
     |`retrieve metadata preview` | `project retrieve preview`|No new flags.|

-    These commands are new:

-    * `project convert mdapi` : Convert metadata retrieved via Metadata API into the source format used in Salesforce DX projects.
-    * `project convert source` :  Convert source-formatted files into metadata that you can deploy using Metadata API.
-    * `project delete source` : Delete source from your project and from a non-source-tracked org.
-    * `project delete tracking` : Delete all local source tracking information.
-    * `project list ignored` : Check your local project package directories for forceignored files.
-    * `project manifest create` : Create a project manifest that lists the metadata components you want to deploy or retrieve.
-    * `project reset tracking` : Reset local and remote source tracking.

-    We deprecated the `sf deploy` command; use `project deploy start` or `deploy function` instead.
+    Finally, we deprecated the interactive `sf deploy` command; use `project deploy start` or `deploy function` instead.

-    A few other important usage notes:

-    * All beta commands are now generally available.
-    * We added “start” to the deploy|retrieve commands, because it really is what the command does: start a deploy or retrieve which happens in the background.
+    As always, run the commands with the `--help` flag to get more information.

 ## 1.71.0 (March 29, 2023) [stable]